-Taco night is often the ‘Tuesday’ special at Canadian tables.
-Perhaps this dish is popular since it gets everyone involved in customizing dinner.
-If you are introducing your baby to solids around the 6-month mark, read on for ideas on how you can introduce your baby to foods the whole family already loves – like beef tacos!
-Note: For the Puréed Texture stage use thawed frozen spinach instead of lettuce.
+Taco night is often the Tuesday special at Canadian tables.
+Perhaps because this dish gets everyone involved in customizing dinner.
+If you're introducing your baby to solids around the six-month mark, read on for ideas on how you can introduce your baby to foods the whole family already loves—like these beef tacos!
+Note: For the puréed texture stage, use thawed frozen spinach instead of lettuce.

 Prep time: 15 minutes